splynx/relynt-docs/files/en/configuration/tickets/tickets/tickets.md

 **Copy email** - send copies of all emails to this address(if set);

-**Send notifications to the admin panel(if online)** - if this option enabled, admins will receive a notification when they are online on the admin page.
+**Send notifications to the admin panel(if online)** - if this option is enabled, admins will receive a notification when they are online on the admin page.

 **Limit of additional fields** - specify a limit to the number of additional fields to show in the tickets module that are not hidden.